openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 timeout handler will try and call `jstack` to generate stack traces of all the Java threads running in the JVM being used for the action.

+Test timeouts are automatically disabled when a test is being debugged, as indicated by the use of the `-debug` option.

 For all timeout-related options, use `jtreg -help timeout`.

 ### How do I run only tests which were written for a specific bugid?